The PAWS health education team provides services in the clinic and on campus. PAWS stands for “Promoting and Achieving Wellness for Students.”

 Looking in the Mirror: A negative body image can affect overall health, sense of well-being, and academic performance.
 This presentation will focus on positive body image, educating about disordered eating and eating disorders.
 Students will learn how to identify an eating disorder, the signs and symptoms, societal issues, how to help a friend and the resources available on campus.

-Safer Sex 101: This interactive class will cover the basics of sexual health, with the goal of empowering students to take control of their bodies and sexual well-being as the navigate college life.
-Topics covered include consent, making informed decisions, preventing sexually transmitted infections (including HIV), getting tested, and campus/community resources.
-Each session will end with an anonymous Q&A where students can get honest answers to questions that they have been reluctant to ask.
+Sexual Health Jeopardy: This interactive class will cover the basics of sexual health, with the goal of empowering students to take control of their bodies and sexual well-being as they navigate college life.
+Topics covered include consent, making informed decisions, preventing sexually transmitted infections (including HIV), getting tested, birth control options and campus/community resources.

 Nutrition Jeopardy & Ask the Dietitian: Be ready to compete in this team style “Jeopardy” game that will teach students the basics of healthy eating.
 This game will focus on nutrition related topics, such as MyPlate, common nutrition myths, and eating on campus.
 Students will be encouraged to come prepared with nutrition related questions to ask the UHS registered dietitian, after the game.
 At the end of this session, students should be able to have a better understanding of healthy versus unhealthy nutrition recommendations.